google-ar/WebARonTango/README.md

 # <a name="how_to_build_your_own_version_of_chromium_with_webar"></a>How to build your own version of Chromium with WebAR

-This repository includes only the modifications on the Chromium repository that allows to add Tango/WebAR capabilities.
+**IMPORTANT**: This repository includes only the modifications of the Chromium repository that allows to add Tango/WebAR capabilities (check the `chromium` folder in this repo).
 Chromium is a complex project with gigabytes of source code, resources and third party libraries.
-All the necessary steps to checkout the necessary tools, the Chromium source code and make the necessary modifications will be explained in this document.

-The modifications to enable WebAR in Chromium are included inside the `chromium` folder in this repo.
+At some point in the steps below you will need to copy some of the content of this repo to the actual chromium repo. **This means you will need to have 2 repos: this one *chromium-webar) and the chromium repo itself and copy some content from the former to the latter as stated in the step number 9 below.**

 Building the modified version of Chromium is a 2 step process: